Kolkhis/streamer-mode.nvim/README.md

 ```lua
 require('streamer-mode').setup({ default_state = 'on' })
 ```

-Now Streamer Mode will be active every time a new Neovim session is launched!
+Now Streamer Mode will be active every time a new Neovim session is launched.

 ## Advanced Setup: